-No, you can't file as head of household because you weren't considered unmarried at the end of the tax year.
-You're considered unmarried at the end of a tax year only if you're legally separated or your spouse isn't a member of your household for the last 6 months of the tax year.
+No, you can't file as head of household because you weren't legally separated from your spouse or considered unmarried at the end of the tax year.
+To be considered unmarried at the end of a tax year, your spouse may not be a member of your household for the last 6 months of the tax year and you must meet other requirements.

 Your filing status for the year will be either married filing separately or married filing jointly.

-- If you use the married filing separately filing status, you can't claim the earned income tax credit or the credit for childcare expenses.
+- If you use the married filing separately filing status, you can't claim the earned income tax credit.
+You also cannot claim the credit for childcare expenses since you weren’t considered unmarried.
+Both credits require married taxpayers to file a joint return to be eligible for the credit.

 - You may be eligible to claim these credits if you decide to file a joint return with your spouse.